 Explore How Global Accounting Talent Transforms Bottom Line.

-Several key trends of accounting services from offshore destinations are shaping this shift, including the growth of agentic AI and automation, a move from cost-driven to capability-driven offshoring, stronger focus on cybersecurity and compliance, faster reporting cycles, and the rise of global capability centers (GCCs).
+Several key finance offshoring trends for US businesses are shaping this shift, including the growth of agentic AI and automation, a move from cost-driven to capability-driven offshoring, a stronger focus on cybersecurity and compliance, faster reporting cycles, and the rise of global capability centers (GCCs).
+Below is the explanation of each trend, focusing on how it can be beneficial for US SMBs:

 AI is no longer an option; agentic AI now sits at the crux of many offshore accounting models.
 Businesses are using AI-enabled teams in which agents not only automate transaction coding but also plan, execute, and adapt workflows, flag anomalies, and accelerate reconciliations with minimal intervention.
 Offshore professionals work alongside tools featuring AI in accounting to validate outputs, guide decisions, and handle exceptions.
 This setup reduces manual workload and improves accuracy.
 It also shortens turnaround time for reporting.
 Businesses gain faster insights without increasing headcount, which is critical for lean finance teams managing growth and compliance.